Chimney Sweeps from Chimney Cricket

 With continued use, creosote can ignite causing a fire up inside the chimney.
 Local fire departments receive half a dozen calls monthly concerning chimney fires.

 Two dangers lie in chimney fires.
-One the chimney fire itself, and secondly, if there are cracks inside the chimney wall.
+One is the chimney fire itself and secondly if there are cracks in the chimney wall.
 This could cause it to spread to the rest of the house.

 Fire officials suggest an annual safety inspection.
-This inspection should check both build-up of creosote and for any possible cracks or loose bricks.
+This inspection should check both build-ups of creosote and for any possible cracks or loose bricks.
 The chimney needs cleaning if bricks appear black or "furry".

 THE RULES OF THUMB ARE:

-• Annual cleaning-for frequently used.
-4-5 times per week.
+• Annual cleanings for those frequently used: 4-5 times per week.

-• 3-7 years for special-occasions usage, when in doubt inspect yourself or get a professional opinion.
+• Cleanings every 3-7 years for special-occasions usage.
+When in doubt, inspect yourself or get a professional opinion.

-The sweeps lay down a protective covering around the hearth area.
-He then opens the damper and slides a brush up and down the chimney flue till clean.
-Then with a smaller brush cleans the smoke shelf, damper and firebox.
+The sweep lays down a protective covering around the hearth area.
+He then opens up the damper and slides a brush up and down the chimney flue until clean.
+Then, with a smaller brush, cleans the smoke shelf, damper, and firebox.